 Our objectives are to work diligently to determine the cause and manner of death of our constituents, and to convey those findings in a timely fashion to families and to such agencies in the health and legal communities that have ongoing concerns related to the deceased and their survivors.

 The Office of the Medical Examiner is organized into three sections under the Department of Health:

-The histology laboratory and the forensic toxicology laboratory within the Medical Examiner’s Office provide specialized laboratory services in death and DUI drug facilitated sexual assault investigations.
+The Histology laboratory and the Forensic Toxicology laboratory within the Medical Examiner’s Office provide specialized laboratory services in death and DUI, drug facilitated and sexual assault investigations.

 The Office of the Medical Examiner (ECMEO) has jurisdiction over deaths occurring under the following circumstances:

 - All forms of criminal violence or from an unlawful act or criminal neglect.